brendakapchanga/Regression/README.md

 	Churn_Modelling
         Introduction
-This is a predictive model for a customer in a bank predicting whether a customer is excited with the bank or not, whether the customer is going to leave the banks services or not based on the behaviour with their products.
+This is a predictive model for a customer in a bank company predicting whether a customer will churn based on the behaviour with their products.

      Variables used in the dataset
 RowNumber: a unique identifier for each record.